 Don’t delay any monthly payment, always pay on time, be it utility bill, cell phone bill, rent or credit card bill.

-Take most advantage of 0% interest rate on loan (car companies offer this), even if you have money to down pay, don’t.
+Take the most advantage of 0% interest rate on loan (car companies offer this), even if you have money for a down payment, don’t.

 Credit card interest rates are not 0%, pay the full amount due every month to improve credit score.

-Keeping monthly spending intact, if you raise credit limit on cards, score improves
+Keeping monthly spending intact, if you raise the credit limit on cards, score improves

-Remove irregularity in credit report to make it cleaner, non accurate adverse reports bring down credit score.
+Remove irregularity in a credit report to make it cleaner, not accurate adverse reports bring down a credit score.

-Do not take too many loans and credit cards, even if you always pay on time, too much loan is bad for your ability to pay in future.
+Last, but not least.
+Do not take too many loans and credit cards, even if you always pay on time, too much loan is bad for your ability to pay in the future.

 How score fluctuate

 These agencies are contracted by most of the banks, credit card issuing companies and various other financial institutions.
 They report your financial activities as soon as possible to these scoring agencies.
-Financial activities include applying for a credit card, paying bill on credit card, closing a credit card, not paying a credit card etc (similarly for any other form of loan).
+Financial activities include applying for a credit card, paying the bill on credit card, closing a credit card, not paying a credit card, etc (similarly for any other form of a loan).

 If you don’t take credit, your score doesn’t change, score rarely change within a month unless you take more loan within that month.

-It take years to build a good credit score.
-5 years of on time payment record can be erased by just one month of failed payment on your loan.
+It takes years to build a good credit score.
+5 years of on-time payment record can be erased by just one month of failed payment on your loan.

-Though no one knows the exact formula behind score calculation, but paying minimum due on a credit card raises score by 1 , where as, paying full amount on credit card raises score by 2, though this is not verified and not official.
+Though no one knows the exact formula behind score calculation but paying minimum due on a credit card raises the score by 1, whereas, paying the full amount on credit card raises the score by 2, though this is not verified and not official.

 Now when I look back to these old notes, I don’t find anything that has changed, do you?

-When I started my journey in US, I had no score, six years down the line today I have a score of 790, I followed all the things I had written on my notes.
-But I wonder, if I haven’t had the lovely job which I have now, what impact it would have on my credit score?
+When I started my journey in the US, I had no score, six years down the line today I have a score of 790, I followed all the things I had written on my notes.
+But I wonder if I haven’t had a lovely job which I have now, what impact it would have on my credit score?